The sticky note has curled at its lower-right corner. Under that small shadow, half of a sentence is visible. Your finger already knows where to lift.

 underneath: I finally felt my shoulders drop

-Run one finger under the loose edge before you call it done.
-If your finger catches, move the note inward or trim a little from the bottom.
 Do not write too close to the hinge.
-Leave a small blank strip under the sticky edge so the writing does not disappear into the fold.
+Leave a small blank strip under the sticky edge so the sentence does not disappear into the fold.

 Recipe 2